triton-inference-server/model_navigator/examples/models/tensorflow/linear/README.md

 # TensorFlow Linear Model

-In this example we show how to optimize tensorflow linear model.
-We recommend running this example in NVIDIA NGC [TensorFlow2 containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
-To run the example simply run the `optimize.py` script:
+In this example, we show how to optimize TensorFlow linear model.
+We recommend running this example in NVIDIA NGC [TensorFlow2 container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py --output-path linear.nav